 Generally, CBD is thought to be very safe.

 However, it's still important to know the ins and outs of the supplement as well as how it can react with medications for dogs and other pets.
 On that note, it's wise to think about the medications or supplements you already give your pet before you start adding CBD into the mix.

 In addition, it can be a good idea to talk to your vet about the interactions that can occur.
 If the medication is for temporary use, you can just wait until the course is finished.
 Otherwise, you may want to look for ways to adjust the doses so that your pet can get the benefits of both without strong interactions.

 You can also look for other medication options that allow you to use both without potential problems.

 There may also be some other kinds of medications that you'll want to consider when looking into CBD.
-For example, understanding CBD oil and antidepressants interactions can be useful, though this does tend to be more applicable to humans.
+For example, understanding CBD oil and antidepressant interactions can be useful, though this does tend to be more applicable to humans.
 The same can also be true for CBD oil and blood pressure medications.

 CBD Side Effects

 CBD isn't known for having many side effects when used by itself or with medications or supplements that it doesn't interact poorly with.
-In high doses, it can sometimes make pets a bit drowsy but at this point that is the extent of side effects that have been found.
+In high doses, it can sometimes make pets a bit drowsy but at this point, that is the extent of side effects that have been found.

 Other Natural Supplements For Pets

 As you're looking into CBD, it's likely you'll come across some other natural supplements for pets as well.
 These supplements can also be useful in keeping your pet feeling their best.
 You may find these popular supplement options especially helpful!